 Aho et al. (2006) and Cooper and Torczon (2022) describe how a compiler can be developed, with the latter focusing on more modern approaches.
 They describe how a compiler consists of two parts, the analyser, also called frontend, and the synthesiser also called backend.
-While the front end is responsible for ensuring syntactic and semantic correctness and converts the source code into an intermediate representation, an abstract syntax tree (AST), for the backend.
-The backend is then responsible to generate target code from the intermediate representation.
+The front end is responsible for ensuring syntactic and semantic correctness and converts the source code into an intermediate representation, an abstract syntax tree (AST), for the backend.
+Generating code in the target language, from the intermediate representation is the job of the backend.
 This target code can be assembly or anything else that is needed for a specific use-case.
 This intermediate representation also makes it simple to swap out frontends or backends.
 The Gnu Compiler Collection GCC (2025) takes advantage of using different frontends to provide support for many languages including C, C++, Ada and more.
-Instead of compiling source code for specific machines directly, many languages compile for virtual machines instead.
+Instead of compiling source code for specific machines directly, many languages compile code for virtual machines instead.
 Notable examples are the Java Virtual Machine (JVM) (Lindholm et al., 2025) and the low level virtual machine (LLVM) (Lattner & Adve, 2004).
 Such virtual machines provide a bytecode which can be used as a target language for compilers.
 A huge benefit of such virtual machines is the ability for one program to be run on all physical machines the virtual machine exists for, without the developer needing to change that program (Lindholm et al., 2025).
-Programs written for virtual machines are usually compiled to a bytecode.
-This bytecode can then be interpreted or compiled to physical machine code and then run.
+Programs written for virtual machines are compiled into their respective bytecode.
+This bytecode can then be interpreted or compiled to physical machine code and then be run.
 According to the JVM specification Lindholm et al. (2025) the Java bytecode is interpreted and also compiled with a just-in-time (JIT) compiler to increase the performance of code blocks that are often executed.
 On the other hand, the common language runtime (CLR)10, the virtual machine for languages like C#, never interprets the generated bytecode.
-As described by Microsoft (2023) the CLR always compiles the bytecode to physical machine code using a JIT.
+As described by Microsoft (2023) the CLR always compiles the bytecode to physical machine code using a JIT compiler before it is executed.